7 webinar mistakes (and how to avoid them)

-But what if you’ve done that and your webinar registration and attendance is still abysmally low?
+But what if you’ve done that and your webinar registration and attendance are still abysmally low?
 In that case, you’re probably sidestepping too close to the sixth mistake: not marketing your event enough.

 #6.
 You didn’t promote your webinar enough